How to create a good social media marketing strategy?

 • Why are they consuming the content?
 (For example, getting better at work, getting healthy, keeping up with something, etc.)

 • How do they consume content?
-(For example, reading posts on social media, watching videos, etc.)
+(For example, read posts on social media, watch videos, etc.)

 You probably don't need to start from scratch.
 If your business has been around for a while, you probably already have a good idea of your target audience.
 What can be helpful is to write it down so you can share it with the team or use it for future reference.